TABurrows/taburrows.github.io/_docs/google-cloud/database-postgresql.md

 - Installing and configuring the pglogical database extension.
 - Configuring the stand-alone PostgreSQL database to allow access from Cloud Shell and Cloud SQL.
-- Adding the pglogical database extension to the postgres, orders and gmemegen_db databases on the stand-alone server.
+- Adding the pglogical database extension to the DATABASES eg. postgres, orders and gmemegen_db databases on the stand-alone server.
 - Creating a migration_admin user (with Replication permissions) for database migration and granting the required permissions to schemata and relations to that user.